 For example, let’s say you want to raise $100,000 in annual revenue through your online fundraising strategy.
 You might decide to allocate $10,000 for the necessary software and infrastructure to raise that funding.
 If that’s the case, your goal should be to raise $110,000 to hit that revenue goal while making up for your expenditures.

-- Determine the types of fundraising software or apps you’ll need.
-After you’ve done that, create a list of the features you’ll need to host successful campaigns.
+1. Determine the types of fundraising software or apps you’ll need.
+Create a list of the features you’ll need to host successful campaigns.
 Categorize these lists by must-have and nice-to-have features.

-- From here, narrow down your list by comparing the features in the software solutions against your must-have features.
+3. Narrow down your list by comparing the features in the software solutions against your must-have features.
 Then, compare the solutions based on your budget.
 Once you find the solutions that are in your budget, see which ones also have those nice-to-have features you’d like to use.
+You may be tempted by free fundraising software, but keep in mind that free platforms often don’t offer the level of features you need to launch comprehensive online fundraising campaigns.

-- Now that you’ve identified your top picks, go to their websites and ask for demos.
+4. Now that you’ve identified your top picks, go to their websites and ask for demos.
 You may need several demos before you’re ready to buy fundraising software.
 Before the demos, compile questions you have about using the software solution.
-Be sure to ask about any implementation fees, hidden costs associated with the solutions you’re interested in, and what type of customer support is available for you.
+Ask about any implementation fees, hidden costs associated with the solutions you’re interested in and what type of customer support is available for you.

 Launch and promote fundraisers

-Before you launch your fundraisers, test the donation buttons by donating a dollar to the campaign yourself.
+Before you launch your fundraisers, test your donation buttons by donating to the campaign yourself.
 This way you’ll catch any error or glitch and can fix it before asking your supporters to give.

 This is also the time to create marketing materials for each segment of your nonprofit audience.
 You can make adjustments to these materials during the campaign, but having them prepared ahead of time will save you time.